-Fairleigh Dickinson University is returning to in-person student experiences this fall.
+Fairleigh Dickinson University has returned to in-person student experiences this fall.
 For updates and frequently asked questions, and other resources, please visit the coronavirus section of the website.

 To learn more about your desired major, search for your major and/or academic department in the search bar at the top of any page.